-Although cystitis is less common among men, the condition can be more serious because it may be caused by an obstructed urinary tract due to an enlarged prostate or tumor or by an underlying prostate or bladder infection.
+Although cystitis is less common among men, the condition can be more serious when it affects men, as it may be caused by an obstructed urinary tract due to an enlarged prostate or tumor or by an underlying prostate or bladder infection.
 Cystitis is slightly more likely to develop in men who have unprotected anal sex.

 Some of the common symptoms of cystitis include: